 Correcting a dental malocclusion can:

-The dentist usually first discovers misaligned teeth during a regular exam.
-If your back teeth don’t come jointly correctly, the dentist may recommend you visit an orthodontist.
-During your first orthodontic consultation, you’ll probably experience the following:
+Most of the time, the dentist finds misaligned teeth during a normal checkup.
+If your back teeth don’t fit together right, your dentist may suggest that you see an orthodontist.
+During your first appointment with an orthodontist, you’ll probably:

 These exams will notify your orthodontist on how to proceed with your therapy and what orthodontic interventions are most suitable for you.